itohio/EasyRobot/pkg/core/math/primitive/fp32/ALIGN_WITH_TF_PLAN.md

 This document outlines the plan to add missing raw primitive operations in the `fp32` package to support the Tensor API transition plan (`tensor/API_TRANSITION_PLAN.md`).
 The goal is to ensure all tensor operations have efficient primitive implementations that follow the zero-allocation principle.

+**⚠️ IMPORTANT: Operation Selection Strategy**

+When implementing operations, **prioritize efficiency** by choosing the most efficient implementation available:

+1. **Use Generic Operations** (`primitive/generics`) when:
+   - Generic equivalent exists and is well-tested
+   - Operation is type-agnostic (works for all numeric types)
+   - Generic implementation is more efficient than fp32-specific version
+   - Operation already uses `applyElem*` helpers (generics are highly optimized and will improve performance)

+2. **Use FP32-Specific Operations** when:
+   - Operation requires BLAS/LAPACK optimizations (e.g., `Axpy`, `Scal`, `Gemm`)
+   - Operation requires float32-specific math libraries (e.g., `math32.Sqrt`, `math32.Exp`)
+   - Operation is a specialized algorithm (convolutions, pooling, reductions)
+   - Operation has SIMD optimizations or platform-specific code
+   - Direct loop implementation is simpler and more efficient

+3. **⚠️ DO NOT Use Generic Iterators**:
+   - Generic iterator functions (`generics.Elements`, `generics.ElementsStrided`, `generics.ElementsWindow`, etc.) are **too slow for production use**
+   - Use direct nested loops instead for operations requiring iteration (e.g., Im2Col, Col2Im, window-based operations)

 **Reference Documents**:
 - `tensor/API_TRANSITION_PLAN.md` - Tensor API transition requirements
 - `fp32/OPS.md` - Current fp32 operations catalog
+- `fp32/GENERIC_OPS_MIGRATION_PLAN.md` - Guidance on when to use generics vs fp32
+- `tensor/GENERIC_OPS_MIGRATION_PLAN.md` - Tensor-level generic migration guidance
+- `generics/OPS.md` - Generic operations specification

 ## Scope